 Now there are three ways that the SNB can pull off option number two.

-First is outright solo intervention.
-The SNB used to be notorious in stepping in the markets and selling the Swissy in 2009 and 2010.
-But when its balance sheet showed that it incurred a massive loss of more than 25 billion CHF for its 15-month long intervention frenzy, the central bank began to sit on the sidelines.
+The first is outright solo intervention.
+The SNB used to be notorious for stepping into the markets and selling the Swissy in 2009 and 2010.
+But when its balance sheet showed that it incurred a massive loss of more than 25 billion CHF for its 15-month-long intervention frenzy, the central bank began to sit on the sidelines.